 Note: One of the faculty members of the department will give the final examination in the scholar’s dental practice and the transportation, hotel and meal expenses are to be borne by the participant.
 Whenever possible, every effort will be made to schedule this examination when one of the faculty member is already in the country or in the vicinity of the doctor’s office so that the cost is minimized.

-Residency at Penn Endodontics
+In Person Training at Penn Endodontics

 The program is available throughout the year apart from July and August.
 A visiting doctor participates in these 1st and 2nd year courses as they are available during the time the resident is at Penn Dental Medicine.
 The courses that may be in progress at the time of the participants visit are: Anesthesia and Pain Control, Introduction to Clinical Endodontics, Endodontics I, Pulp Biology I, Current Literature I, Endodontic Anatomy & Physiology, Introduction to Endodontic Examination, Diagnosis, Radiology & Treatment Planning, Case Presentation, Intro: Surgical Operation Microscope Endodontic Materials, Medicaments, Instrumentation, Obturation, Endodontic Microbiology, Clinical Seminars, Guest Lecture Series, Advanced Endodontics II, Pulp Biology & Inflammation, Current Literature II, Practice Management, Advance Endodontic Microsurgery, Case Presentation, Selected Topics in Endodontics, Endodontic Examination, Diagnosis and Treatment Planning, Traumatic Injuries to the Teeth and Supporting Structures, Periodontics, Restoration of Endodontically Treated Teeth, Temporomandibular Joint Dysfunction, Clinical Seminars, Guest Lecture Series.